 ETFs do not have any guarantees.
 You may not get back the amount of money you invest.

 How has the ETF performed?

-This section tells you how units of the ETF have performed, with returns calculated using the ETF's net asset value (NAV).
-However, this information is not available because it is a new ETF.
+This section tells you how series ETF Units of the ETF have performed over the past years with returns calculated using the ETF's net asset value (NAV).

 Year-by-year returns